alex47exe/PsPcSdkEmulator/README.md

 __IMPORTANT__ note on Unreal Engine games (Until Dawn and LEGO Horizon Adventures): Unreal Engine games store the real game executable in a different location.
 You can identify Unreal Engine games because they usually have an `Engine` folder, another folder with the name of the project (`Glow` for LEGO Horizon Adventures and `Bates` for Until Dawn), and an executable file.
 In Unreal Engine games, the real executable is located under the folder with the project name, then `Binaries`, and then `Win64`.
 Place `version.dll` there.

+### Custom DLL loader (advanced users)
+PsPcSdk Emulator supports being loaded by an external DLL loader.
+Just rename `version.dll` to something else an point the DLL loader to it.

+This can be useful when loading multiple mods that use the same DLL name (`version.dll` in this case).

+## How it works
+All the source code is located under `PsPcSdkEmulator/src/` and the project is dividen in several parts.

+### Loader
+Located in the `loader` folder, this part of PsPcSdk Emulator is responsable for making the game load this implementation of the Playstation SDK insteed of the one provided by Sony.
+To achive that, Microsoft Detours is used to hook some Win32 functions.

+### SDK
+The `sdk` folder provides stubs and some implementations of the Playstation SDK functions.
+Once the loader makes the game load PsPcSdk Emulator as if it was the Playstation SDK, the game links against this implementations insteed of the original ones.

+### Net (pss-cloud.net / PSNAccountLinking library)
+Playstation games on PC are built with a Playstation account linking library (`PSNAccountLinking`) which is responsable for linking Steam and PSN accounts. `PSNAccountLinking` relies on `pss-cloud.net` for account linking.
+Inside the `net` folder there is a local HTTP server that is started when the game calls the `scePsPcInitializeInternal()` SDK function.
+That HTTP server emulates `pss-cloud.net` telling the game that a PSN account is already linked to the Steam account and accepting any new link requqests.
+Additionaly, WinHttp functions are hooked so that requests to `pss-cloud.net` are redirected to the local HTTP server.

 ## Building
 1. Clone this repository.
 1. Open the solution in Visual Studio (built on 2022).